api3dao/vitepress-docs/docs/guides/airnode/quick-start-aws/index.md

 API endpoint.
 It will instruct the Airnode to attach to the Sepolia test network and contains parameters to setup the off-chain Airnode.

-Note that `nodeSetting.disableConcurrencyReservations` has been set to `true`.
+Note that `nodeSetting...disableConcurrencyReservations` has been set to `true`.
 This is a precaution for new AWS accounts that have yet to address concurrency management.
 For production deployments, `disableConcurrencyReservations` should be set to `false`.
 See